Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and

-We then applied CHIDO to super-resolution orientational imaging, using fluorophores appropriate for Stochastic Optical Reconstruction Microscopy (STORM) \cite{Dempsey2011}.
-In order to evaluate the capacity of CHIDO to retrieve both 3D orientations and 3D positions of single molecules, we first imaged Alexa Fluor 488 fluorescent molecules (AF488) sparsely attached to in-vitro reconstructed F-actin single filaments via phalloidin (see Methods).
-These molecules are known to keep an average orientation along the actin filament, with a non-negligible wobbling extent\cite{ValadesCruz2016}.
-We retrieved their localization and orientation by using a PSF basis set constructed from a combination of theoretical calculations and the reference nanobead measurements (see Supplementary Note 2).
+For the first set of measurements, we retrieved the localization and orientation of the fluorophores by using a PSF basis set constructed from a combination of theoretical calculations and the reference nanobead measurements using the s-wave plate and linear polarizers.
+As explained in Supplementary Note 4, there are several potential problems with the resulting PSF model, which can arise from the combination of the models for in-plane and out-of-plane orientations, which used different beads whose relative 3D positions and brightnesses are not know accurately.
+Also, as mentioned before, beads have extensions that are much larger than that of single fluorophores, so the resulting PSF model is smoother.
 Figure~\ref{molecules} shows the results obtained for three molecules positioned along an F-actin filament.
 For each, three sets of images were taken at defocus separations of 200~nm.
-Isolated pairs of PSFs around the retrieved positions (after subtraction of the average background) are shown in the insets of Fig.~\ref{molecules}a.
-The retrieved 3D positions, orientations and wobble angles of these molecules are presented in the figure and in Table~\ref{moleculedata}, with the exception of that for the top position for molecule 1, which fell outside the range of validity of the model generated from the nanobeads reference measurements.
+Isolated pairs of PSFs around the retrieved positions (after subtraction of the average background) are shown in the insets of Fig.~\ref{molecules}(a).
+The retrieved 3D positions, orientations and wobble angles of these molecules are presented in Figs.~\ref{molecules}(a,b) and in Table~\ref{moleculedata}, with the exception of that for the top position for molecule 1, which fell outside the range of validity of the model generated from the nanobeads reference measurements.
 The range of in-plane orientations $\xi$ measured for the three molecules is restricted to a $30^\circ$ interval, which is expected from their attachment to a single oriented filament.
 The off-plane angle $\theta$ and wobble angle $\delta=2{\rm arccos}(1-\Omega/2\pi)$ are also consistent with expectations: polarized measurements performed in 2D have shown fluctuations within an extent $\delta$ of about $90^\circ$, with a tilt angle with respect to the fiber that can reach $20^\circ$\cite{ValadesCruz2016}.